Santon Downham Walks

 To extend your walking around Santon Downham head east along the Little Ouse Path to visit the town of Thetford on the Thetford River Walk.
 Here you can visit the fascinating ruins of the historic Thetford Priory.
 Along the way you'll pass the St Helen's Picnic Site.
 The site is located in a lovely spot next to the river.
 There's free parking and a number of good walking trails branching off from the car park.
 Snowdrops can also be seen at in the early spring in the woodland opposite the village shop.

 In Brandon there's the lovely Brandon Country Park to explore.
 Here you'll find lakeside lawns, a delightful walled garden and an excellent visitor centre.
+A few miles north of the park there's the splendid Lynford Arboretum.
+It's another lovely place for a walk with woodland trails, pretty lakes and an impressive 19th century Sequoia Avenue to see.

 Just to the north of the village you can pick up the Grime's Graves and Weeting Castle Walk.
 This route visits two interesting English Heritage run historical sites in the area.
 The first is a prehistoric flint mine dug over 5000 years ago where you can descend on a ladder to view the fascinating pit.
 The route then visits nearby Weeting Castle where you'll find the ruins of a 12th century manor house.
 Both sites are well run with information boards detailing the history of the area.